aiven/devportal/docs/tutorials/talk-to-kafka.md

     pip3 install fastavro
     ```

-If you already have a Kafka service, jump to
+If you already have a Kafka service, jump to [Create a topic](#create-a-topic) section.
-`tutorial-kaka-python-create-a-topic`{.interpreted-text role="ref"}
-section.

 Otherwise, [sign up for an Aiven
 account](https://console.aiven.io/signup) and follow the tutorial to